ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 # Selling on {{site.data.keyword.cloud_notm}}
 {: #selling-clouds}

 Are you looking to sell your software or services on {{site.data.keyword.cloud}}?
-You can use our broad portfolio of managed infrastructure services and developer tools to build your applications on the public cloud and manage authentication, access, self-service provisioning, metering, and billing.
+You can use our broad portfolio of managed infrastructure services and developer tools to build your applications on the public cloud and manage authentication, access, self-service creation, metering, and billing.
 {: shortdesc}

 ## Software or services?